zhang1980s/ec2-ena-express-lab/README.md

 #### What's Installed Automatically

+The following software is installed automatically via AWS Systems Manager State Manager:

 - **sockperf**: A comprehensive network performance measurement tool for TCP and UDP
 - **Development tools**: Required for building and running sockperf
 - **Monitoring utilities**: Tools like htop and ethtool for system monitoring
 - **node_exporter**: Prometheus exporter for hardware and OS metrics (runs on port 9100)

+Using Systems Manager State Manager ensures that the software remains installed and properly configured even if instances are restarted or if the configuration drifts over time.

 #### Verifying the Installation